dktrcoco/ReadMeGen/README.md

 WHEN I enter my email address

-THEN this is added to the Questions section, with instructionsd on how to reach me with additional questions
+THEN this is added to the Questions section, with instructions on how to reach me with additional questions

 WHEN I click on the links in the Table of Contents